al3xisgrow/EAITakeHome/README.md

    * Finish the User Interface (/client/Main)
    * Deliverables:
       * Test storage/retrieval of data in Elasticsearch - this is what's causing problems in the system.
-      * Implement the fancy GET /contact?.... endpoint
+      * Implement the GET /contact?.... endpoint
       * Make it easier for someone to test my API by fixing my client/Main class.